mfaani/mfaani/content/posts/devtools/everything-you-need-to-know-about-keychain-as-an-ios-engineer.md

 - By its name
 - By its SHA-1

 Both the name and SHA-1 are auto generated.
-Like you can't name your cert as "My Distribution cert: Meta Media".
+Like you can't name your certificate as "My Distribution cert: Meta Media".
 Upon generating Apple will generate the cert's name as such: "Apple Distribution: Meta Media" basically "<cert-type>:<apple-developer-team-name>".
 So if you generate two distribution certificates Then you will face some collisions that's why it's best to use the SHA-1 of certificates

 ### Common problems
 - **Locked keychain:** You attempt to access an item from a keychain that is locked.
 This will cause an OS system prompt which halts your CI process.
 - **Another locked keychain:** Another keychain item with the same name is present in the search list with the same name, but the keychain is locked.
-- **Different certificates with same name:** You're accessing a cert with identical name, but the SHA-1 is different.
+- **Different certificates with same name:** You're accessing a certificate with identical name, but the SHA-1 is different.
 - **Expired certificate with same name:** Another keychain item present in the search list with the same name, but the keychain item is expired.
-Keychain won't get rid of expired certs.
+Keychain won't get rid of expired certificates.
 It will keep them.
 This can cause your problems.
 For more on that see [here](https://stackoverflow.com/questions/32821189/xcode-7-error-missing-ios-distribution-signing-identity-for/35401483#35401483).
-I suppose just like how expired certs don't get flushed out and cause problems, expired profiles, don't get flushed out either.
+I suppose just like how expired certificates don't get flushed out and cause problems, expired profiles, don't get flushed out either.

 ## Solutions and how to avoid Keychain Pollution?

 #### Apple Developer portal todo:
-- Have a single distribution cert.
+- Have a single distribution certificate.
 Delete all others from your Apple developer account.
 You don't need to have two certificates for the same team.
 You only want two certificates, when you're near the expiration of your current certificate and you want to _transition_ to the other certificate.
 - Have a single distribution Provisioning profile.
 Delete all others from your Apple developer account.
-Often without knowing the CI uses an old profile that's using an old cert, mac agents can be buggy with the way they cache things.
+Often without knowing the CI uses an old profile that's using an old certificate, mac agents can be buggy with the way they cache things.

 #### Proper specification at every point in Xcode and CI
 - If you're using Xcode and some tool like fastlane, then make sure you: